johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2012-04-16-simple-technique-for-initialising/index.md

 ---
 title: 'A Simple Technique for Initialising Properties with Internal Setters for Unit Testing'
 authors: johnnyreilly
-tags: [unit testing, InternalsVisibleTo, MOQ, mocking]
+tags: [unit testing, MOQ, mocking]
 hide_table_of_contents: false
 ---